s1xology/jun-bill-dashboard/README.md

 **[View Live Dashboard](https://lookerstudio.google.com/reporting/6f470c98-84ab-4fd8-844c-f397e2b9bd34)** - Click to access the full interactive dashboard with live data filtering capabilities.

 > **Note**: Due to certain limitations (mobile compatibility, browser restrictions, report sizing issues, etc.), bar charts and pie charts may not display properly on mobile devices.
 However, they work perfectly on desktop and tablet devices.
+> **Manual Timestamp Limitation**: Manually added records only include the date (year-month-day), whereas Shortcut-automated entries capture the full timestamp (year-month-day hour:minute:second); as a result, records within the same day may not reflect their true chronological order in the dashboard.
+This is a trade-off between data collection convenience and analytical precision.

 ## Initial Setup